taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-A-advanced-actions.md

 store.dispatch(doAddTodo('0', 'learn redux'));
 ~~~~~~~~

 Action creators return a plain action.
 Once again, it is not mandatory to use them, but it adds convenience and makes your code more readable in the long run.
 In addition, you can test action creators independetly as functions.
-Last but not least, these action creatiors stay reusable because they are functions.
+Last but not least, these action creators stay reusable because they are functions.

 ### Optional Payload

-In the book, it was earlier mentioned that actions don't need to have a payload.
+In the book, it was mentioned earlier that actions don't need to have a payload.
 Only the action type is required.

 For instance, imagine you want to login into your Todo application.
-Therefore you need to open up a modal where you can enter your credentials: email and password.
+Therefore, you need to open up a modal where you can enter your credentials: email and password.
 You wouldn't need a payload for your action in order to open a modal.
-You only need to signalize by dispatching an action that the modal state should be stored as open.
+You only need to signalize that the modal state should be stored as open by dispatching an action.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~